laurarvix/Crusty-Quake-Launcher/README.md

 # Building
 Note the repo is only up-to-date with the most recent release.
 Code will not be pushed here prior to then.

-No dependencies are required besides DiscordRichPresence from NuGet and its dependencies as well as WinForms and .NET 6.
+No dependencies are required besides DiscordRichPresence (aka discord-rpc-csharp on GitHub) from NuGet and its dependencies as well as WinForms and .NET 6.
 Open the solution in Visual Studio 2022.
 Create a `Resources.resx` file in the `Properties` folder with a key called `DiscordAPI` and put in your own Discord application ID for its value.